Here is the CMT Uptime check phrase

 As a public, national resource emphasizing a population-level, public health approach, this initiative has potential to benefit millions of students at thousands of institutions each year.

 For questions or comments on the proposed repository, please contact one of our project leads: Daniel Eisenberg (Healthy Minds Network and UCLA; [email protected]); Sarah Ketchen Lipson (Healthy Minds Network and Boston University; [email protected]); and Sara Abelson (Hope Center for Student Basic Needs and Temple University; [email protected]).
-Other key team members include Ashley Johnston (UCLA) and Stephen Schueller (UC-Irvine).
+Other key team members include Ashley Johnston (UCLA).